halaszvarig/wemos-smartthings-integration/README.md

 # Wemos SmartThings Integration
 This repository contains SmartThings device handlers, a configurator smartapp and Arduino code for several custom Wemos D1 mini based devices.

+## Actual list of the supported devices
+Currently there are 2 device types supported, a temperature/humidity sensor and a relay switch, but based on these it's quite easy to create additional device types.
+#### Wemos Temperature Humidity Sensor
+* Provides a HTTP API where the actual temperature and humidity values can be queried.
+* Shows up as a sensor in the SmartThings classic mobile app.
+#### Wemos Relay Switch
+* Provides an HTTP API that can be used to toggle and retrieve the state of a relay.
+* Shows up as a switch in the SmartThings classic mobile app.

 ## Setting app the Wemos part
 _More info about Wemos: https://www.wemos.cc/_

-Currently there are 2 device types supported, a temperature/humidity sensor and a relay switch, but based on these it's quite easy to create additional device types.

-The hardware parts can be purchased online from the official store: https://lolin.aliexpress.com/store/1331105 Arduino IDE and a few external libraries are required for programming the devices.
+The hardware parts can be purchased online from the official store: https://lolin.aliexpress.com/store/1331105

+Arduino IDE and a few external libraries are required for programming the devices.

 ### Hardware components